 The Representative-at-Large will be the only elected SEC officers to possess voting rights.

-Appointed SEC Officers may possess voting rights if they are also serving as their DPs GA Senator.

 These officers will have full speaking, motion, and voting rights in the SEC.

+SEC members will be considered separate from their home departments for all attendance, funding, and award purposes.

 Each officer is expected to conduct themselves professionally while attending all functions.

-Officers who are assigned to a committee as representatives of GSS must learn, know, and adhere to the policies and procedures of said committee
+Officers who are assigned to a committee as representatives of GSS must learn, know, and adhere to the policies and procedures of said committee.

+An SEC member may not miss more than three meetings they are required to attend as stated in the Rights and Responsibilities document.

 Section 6: Removal of Elected Officers